We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 DoubtUser Concern

 Hey, It's Joan here again.
-I am a Apple expert and interested in researching all tips and tricks about iPhone/iPad.
+I am an Apple expert and am interested in researching all tips and tricks about the iPhone/iPad.
 Thanks for visiting my website.

-iPhone restart issues mostly happen with old devices, but sometimes it can happen on newer iPhones like iPhone 15 or iPhone 14, too.
-I can feel the frustration when getting an iPhone keeps restarting.
+iPhone restart issues mostly happen with old devices, but sometimes, it can happen on newer iPhones like iPhone 15 or iPhone 14, too.
+I can feel the frustration when getting an iPhone keeps restarting itself.

-Why does it happen and what should you do?
-Give it away or take to Apple Store?
+Why does it happen, and what should you do?
+Give it away or take it to the Apple Store?
 In this guide, I will walk you through this problem and how to resolve the iPhone keeps restarting issue.
 Let's check out.

-From what I have experienced, there are two ways that iPhone keeps restarting:
+From what I have experienced, there are two scenarios in the iPhone keeps restarting:

-• iPhone restart intermittently: You can access and use your iPhone for a while but it suddenly restarts after a few moments.
+• iPhone restarts intermittently: You can access and use your iPhone for a while, but it suddenly restarts after a few moments.

-• iPhone restart loop: The iPhone continuously restarts over and over again and you couldn't access and use the device at all.
+• iPhone restart loop: The iPhone continuously restarts over and over again and you can't access and use the device at all.

-There could be plently of reasons for the iPhone keeps restarting itself.
+There could be plenty of reasons for the iPhone keeps restarting itself.
 Below are some common factors that often cause this issue:

-• Unstable iOS Update: The iOS update process was interrupted for network interrruption or other unknown reasons, which might result in iPhone keeps restarting error.
+• Bad Updates: The iOS update process was interrupted for network interruption or other unknown reasons, which might result in the iPhone keeps restarting error.

-• Malware Attack: You may jailbreak your iPhone to install apps from third-party sources.
-This also makes it easy to install malware and get security threats.
+• Malware Attack: You may jailbreak your iPhone to install apps from third-party sources, which makes it easy to install malware and get security threats.

 • Problematic Apps or Insufficient Storage can often cause the iPhone to restart itself.

-• Hardware Issues like iPhone water damaged or broken Power key might also cause the device to continueously restart.
+• Hardware Issues like iPhone water damage or component failure might also cause the device to restart continuously.

 If you can access your iPhone, you can easily back up the device using iCloud.
-If not, you can try to connect your iPhone to a computer and make a backup using iTunes/Finder or using third-party tools like FoneGeek Backup & Restore (iOS).
+If not, you can try connecting your iPhone to a computer and making a backup with iTunes/Finder or third-party tools like FoneGeek Backup & Restore (iOS).

 Tip 1.
 Force Restart Your iPhone

-Force restarting iPhone is usually the first and most time-saving method when there is a software bug on your iPhone.
-There are different ways to force restart an iPhone, depending on the device model.
+Force restarting an iPhone is usually the first and most time-saving method when the device has a software bug.
+Depending on the device model, here's how to force restart an iPhone.

-• Force Restart iPhone 8 or Later: Press and release volume up button quickly, then press and release volume down button, finally keep pressing the side button for a while until the Apple logo appears.
+• iPhone 8 or Later: Quickly press and release the volume up button, then press and release the volume down button, and finally, keep pressing the side button for a while until the Apple logo appears.

-• Force Restart iPhone 7 or iPhone 7 Plus: Keep pressing and holding volume down and power button at the same time until the device turns into Apple screen.
+• iPhone 7 or iPhone 7 Plus: Keep pressing and holding volume down and power buttons at the same time until the device turns into an Apple screen.

-• Force Restart iPhone 6S or Earlier: Press and hold the power button and the home button together for a few seconds until the Apple logo appears on the screen.
+• iPhone 6S or Earlier: Press and hold the power button and the home button together for a few seconds until the Apple logo appears on the screen.

 force restart iphone

 In most cases, iPhone or iPad restarts randomly due to faulty apps.
-If your iPhone keeps restarting after you install a specific app, try to uninstall the problematic app and then check whether the bug can be removed itself.
+If your iPhone keeps restarting after you install a specific app, try to uninstall the problematic app and then check whether the bug can be removed.

-In addition, Apple provides a feature called "Analytics" that works effectively in diagnosing issues on iPhone.
-If you are not sure which app causes the restarting, you can go to Settings > Privacy > Analytics Data to check for any problematic apps.
+In addition, Apple provides a feature called "Analytics" that effectively diagnoses issues on the iPhone.
+If you are not sure which app causes the restarting, you can go to Settings > Privacy > Analytics Data to check for problematic apps.
 If you find any app in the list, just uninstall it to solve the restarting issue.

 analytics data iphone

-If the Background App Refresh of some apps is enabled, the content will be updated automatically when the device is connected with WiFi or cellular data in the background, which puts much pressure on iPhone or iPad.
+If the Background App Refresh of some apps is enabled, the content will be updated automatically when the device is connected to WiFi or cellular data in the background, which puts a lot of pressure on the iPhone or iPad.

-In such situation, it's necessary to turn off the Background App Refresh of some apps that you don't need.
-Navigate to Settings > General > Background App Refresh and turn it off.
+In such a situation, it's necessary to turn off the Background App Refresh of some apps that you don't need.
+To do so, navigate to Settings > General > Background App Refresh and turn it off.

 turn off background app refresh